Football Athletic Scholarships: FBS, FCS, D2, and D3 — What Families Need to Know

 What football scholarship offers actually look like in practice

-At FBS, an offer means a full ride.
-That's not complicated.
+At Power 4 FBS programs, an offer almost always means a full ride.
+At Group of Five programs, most offers are also full scholarships, though the new roster limit system gives coaches more flexibility than before.
 What's worth understanding is that FBS offers come at very different stages of the process depending on the program's tier.
 Power Four programs frequently offer elite prospects in their sophomore year.
 Group of Five programs tend to offer later, often after a strong junior year.
 For families targeting FBS but watching sophomore recruiting offers go to athletes in their son's position group, the timeline is confusing — it looks like the process is passing them by, when in reality Group of Five and FCS interest often follows later in the cycle.

 At FCS, the conversation is always about percentages.
 A coach who says "we're interested in offering you scholarship money" has told you nothing actionable.
 The follow-up question is: "What percentage of a full scholarship are you discussing, and what does that translate to in dollars at your school?"
 A 50% scholarship at a school with a $50,000 cost of attendance is $25,000 per year.
 A 25% scholarship at the same school is $12,500.
 Both are "scholarship offers."
 The numbers are not comparable without the percentage and the baseline cost.